Hacker0x01/docs.hackerone.com/docs/hackers/severity.md

 Scope | Whether a successful attack impacts a component other than the vulnerable component.
 Confidentiality | The impact of the bug as it relates to confidential information being accessed.
 Integrity | Whether the data can be modified due to the vulnerability.
-Availability | Whether data or functionality can be rendered inaccessible.
+Availability | Whether functionality can be rendered inaccessible.
 The impact to the availability of the impacted component.

 ![severity-2](./images/severity-calculator.png)